(Fine Games Logo) ( Fine Games, the BEST in New & Used Strategy Gaming )

 • How much wear has the game received?
 Is the box torn, scuffed, concaved?
 Are the rules highlighted, soiled or torn?
 Are there crude repairs to any components (such as with scotch, filament or masking tape)?
 Is the map colorized?
 Any food spills?

-• Responsibility for shipping from you to me is negotiable on larger deals (generally, those involving entire collections of hundreds of items).
+• Responsibility for shipping from you to us is negotiable on larger deals (generally, those involving entire collections of hundreds of items).
 Typically, though, shipping is included within the trade or purchase amount quoted to you.
+(There is a very good reason for this: in the past, when we paid shipping, sellers frequently did really foolish & wasteful things.
+You can still do whatever foolish and/or wasteful thing you want, but you will pay the cost, not us.)

 How to Prepare & Ship Your Games to Fine Games